-I’ve been in a bit of an emotional funk as of late.
-I haven’t been able to articulate it very well, but I just feel very tired.
+I’ve been in a bit of an emotional funk lately.
+Just tired.
 All the time.
 My soul (or whatever you believe in) feels ragged, raw.

 A traditional, statuesque white two story home, nearly hidden by overgrown trees and bushes.
 An oversized porch with a lace hammock in view.
 When I arrived, I almost expected to be greeted by Lorelai and Rory Gilmore, or perhaps the sisters from Practical Magic.